Top 10 Unexplained Mysteries That Baffle Science

 What is the legend of the Loch Ness Monster, and has its existence been proven?

 The Loch Ness Monster, or “Nessie,” has been a mystery for centuries.
-Sightings of a large creature in Scotland’s Loch Ness started in the 6th century.
+Sightings of a large creature in Scotland’s Loch Ness date back to the 6th century.
 Despite many investigations, no solid proof of Nessie’s existence has been found.

 What is the Voynich Manuscript, and why has it remained undeciphered for so long?